thirdweb-example/firebase-auth/README.md

   // Generate a JWT token for the user to be used on the client-side. const token = await auth.createCustomToken(address);

-  // Send the token to the client to sign in with. return res.status(200).json({ token });
+  // Send the token to the client-side. return res.status(200).json({ token });
 }
 ```